smidgedy/gtechna-idor/README.md

 # gtechna-idor
-gtechna online parking ticket payment product as used by Parking Enforcement Services in Australia + NZ contains a trivial IDOR that allows an attacker to view PII about every ticket issued including timestamp + GPS location, car registration, photos of the vehicle, details of any appeal etc.
+gtechna online parking ticket payment product as used by Parking Enforcement Services in Australia + NZ contains a trivial IDOR that allows an attacker to view PII about every parking infringement ticket issued including timestamp + GPS location, car registration, photos of the vehicle, details of any appeal etc.

 Have tried a few times to disclose to PES, whatever.
+Have also reached out to gtechna.

 ## Usage